 In 2020, we started an endowment dedicated to the lives of pediatric burn survivors and the power of camp.
 Keating Wagner Polidori Free PC donated seed money to the Children’s Hospital Colorado Burn Camps Program to create an endowed fund.
 The Thrive Endowment ensures any child who has sustained a burn injury has the opportunity to attend Burn Camp long into the future.

 Because an endowment is an invested pool of money that provides a reliable source of income in perpetuity, our program can count on annual distributions from the fund.
 This provides independence from internal and external forces allowing us to continue to provide excellent programming to any child and/or family that has sustained a burn injury.

 Because the Thrive Endowment can accept additional contributions from individuals, over time financial support will continue to grow.
 All gifts enable us to continue to provide camp at no cost to families in perpetuity.
-To donate or for additional questions about the Thrive Endowment, please contact Tim Schuetz at (720) 777-6292 or email@example.com.
+Click here to donate to the Thrive Endowment online.
+For additional questions please contact Tim Schuetz at (720) 777-6292 or email@example.com.